biermanncarl/cx16-concerto/readme.md

   Envelope 1 has reached level 0 during the release phase (i.e. after a note-off event), the whole voice will be turned off.
 Essentially, Envelope 1 controls how long the voice will be audible.
+  This even affects the FM layer.
+When Envelope 1 is finished, it also turns off the FM voice.
 * **Activate oscillators, envelopes and LFO.** This is done in the "Global" area, where you can specify how many envelopes and oscillators you need, and whether or not the LFO is active.
 Oscillators 1 to N will be active.
 If you temporarily need to mute oscillators, you can do so with the L/R selection drop-down.
+* **Activate the FM voice.** The FM layer of Concerto gets activated as soon as one of the four operators in the "FM General" Box is activated.
+If all operators are disabled, no FM voice is used.
 * **Pitch modulation.** Since here we are dealing with a 16-bit modulation, there are some optimizations to save precious CPU cycles.
 As a consequence, the modulation depth is only a qualitative representation (higher number gives more modulation)